Churu district

 Churu district is a district of the northern Indian state of Rajasthan.
 Churu lies in the Sekhawati region of northern Rajasthan and shares boundaries with the Hanumangarh District to the north, the Haryana state to the east, the Jhunjhunu and Sikar districts to the southeast, the Nagaur District to the south, and the Bikaner District to the west.

 The district has an area of approximately 16,830 km^{2}, with a road length of 1901 km.
-The 2011 population was approximately 2,039,547.
+As of 2011, the population of the district was approximately 2,039,547.
 The gender ratio is 938 females per 1,000 males; literacy among residents is 67.46%.
 There are 8 tehsils in the district: Churu, Sidhmukh, Ratangarh, Taranagar, Rajgarh, Sardarshahar, Sujangarh, Bidasar.
 The major crops include bajra and guar.

 Attractions

-Sujangarh to the south, Ratangarh to the southwest, Sardarshahar to the north, Tarangar to the northeast, Rajgarh to the east, and Ratannagar, Chapper, Bidasar and Rajaldesar are the other major towns in the district.
+Sujangarh to the south, Ratangarh to the southwest, Sardarshahar to the north, Taranagar to the northeast, Rajgarh to the east, Ratannagar, Chapper, Bidasar and Rajaldesar are some of the major towns in the district.
 The Tal Chhapar Sanctuary, a blackbuck sanctuary, has more than 1,680 black bucks and migratory birds.
 It is a major attraction for wildlife enthusiasts.
 Other attractions include the grand palatial Havelies in the towns of Ratannagar, Ratangarh and Sardarshahar, the Hanuman temple at Salasar and the Venkateshwar temple at Sujangarh, the birthplace of local deity, Gogaji, in Dadrewa.
-The Bhadrakali Temple at Rajaldesar is popular among Shakta Tantra followers from all over India, which was established by Anant Shri Vibhushit Dandi Swami Jogendrashram ji Maharaj.
-Baba Phool Nath Temple at Nawa, Rajgarh is popular and related to the Nath community.
+The Bhadrakali Temple at Rajaldesar is popular among Shakta Tantra followers from all over India.
+The Baba Phool Nath Temple at Nawa, Rajgarh is popular and related to the Nath community.